 A Woman of Paris (1923) Director: Charlie Chaplin

-Unlike Chaplin’s other films, A Woman of Paris, is a somber story and Charlie Chaplin does not appear at all in the film.
-A Woman of Paris was a box office failure, as many audiences came expecting to see a classic Chaplin comedy picture with the Little Tramp.
+Unlike Chaplin’s other films, A Woman of Paris, is a serious, somber story that does not feature Charlie Chaplin’s Little Tramp character at all.
+A Woman of Paris was a box office failure, as many audiences were hoping to see a classic Chaplin comedy picture with the Little Tramp.
 Its financial failings caused great pain to Chaplin at the time.
 In some ways, A Woman of Paris may be considered his first feature production, as it was released through his newly formed United Artists production company, though in truth his first true feature-length film was The Kid (1921).

 The beginning of the film displays a title warning the audience that Chaplin does not appear in the film (though he makes a minor cameo during the train station scene).
 A Woman of Paris tells the story of Marie St. Clair, a woman of Paris, who plans a romantic rendezvous with her lover, Jean Millet.
 Upon learning of the trist, both her father and Jean’s family reject Marie.
 Nevertheless Jean and Marie plan to meet at the train station to elope in Paris.
 In actuality the film was shot in Los Angeles, CA. However, Jean’s father suddenly dies causing Jean to call Marie and cancel their escapade but no one answers.